fonoster/fonoster/docs/reference/Secrets.md

 ## Secrets ⇐ <code>APIClient</code>
-Use Fonoster Secrets, a capability of Fonoster Secrets Service, to create and manage your secrets.FonosterSecrets requires of a running Fonoster deployment.
+Use Fonoster Secrets, a capability of Fonoster Secrets Service, to create and manage your secrets.
+Fonoster Secrets requires of a running Fonoster deployment.

 **Kind**: global class